-Railway Undertaking Advisory Group (RAG): composed of RUs interested in the use of the Corridor.
+- Railway Undertaking Advisory Group (RAG): composed of RUs interested in the use of the Corridor. - ➤ Terminal Advisory Group (TAG): composed of managers and owners of the terminals of the Corridor, including, where necessary, sea and inland waterway ports.

 The voice of customers is taken into account via the Terminal and the Railway Undertaking Advisory Groups.
 In these groups participation is on a voluntary basis.
 Advisory Groups members have a dedicated area in the CORRIDOR ORIENT/EAST-MED website, where all materials on consultation are available, including the Consultation Rules, which is a public document.
 Registered members also got information via e-mail.